stevenTan01/wecantthinkofone/README.md

 ### recursive abstraction
 When I am asked to  </br>
-  to determine if it is possible to get from the current position to the treasure </br>
+  to determine the boolean value of the statement "it is possible to get from the current position to the treasure" </br>
 the recursive abstraction can  </br>
-  determine if it is possible to get from the next position to the treasure </br>
+  determine the boolean value of the statement "it is possible to get from the next position to the treasure" </br>

 ### base case
 If you're on a treasure, return true  </br>